codecypher/LearnAI/checklist/ai_checklist.md

 # AI Checklists

-The first step is to understand how AI projects are different from traditional software projects [19] and [20].
+The first step is to understand how AI projects are different from traditional software projects [8] and [9].

 ## Getting Started

-A checklist for transforming features for better model performance.
+Here is a checklist for transforming features for better model performance.

-The software development lifecycle (SDLC) of an AI project can be divided into six stages [2]:
+The software development lifecycle (SDLC) of an AI project can be divided into six stages [3]:

 1. **Problem definition:** The formative stage of defining the scope, value definition, timelines, governance, resources associated with the deliverable.